diggin’ in NYC -Top 5 record shops

 run by a true lover of rare quality vinyl who is also active on Waxidermy.
 This smallish shop is an example of how a record shop has adapted itself to the changing times.

-Well recommended shop!
+A well recommended shop!

 While in the neighbourhood do check out V Bar St Marks -132 First Ave NY (212) 473-7200. http://www.VBAR.net

-An ideal place to chill and wash down a dusty digger’s throat with some imported and local beers, cocktails too.
+An ideal place to chill and wash down a dusty diggers throat with imported and local beers, great cocktails too.
 Lots of musicians, DJ’s and alternative people hanging out in a lively funky atmosphere.
-V Bar also serves food and the best music in town can be heard on the stereo and sometimes live on a tiny stage.

 4. Mercer Street Books and Records 206 Mercer St, NY.
 (212) 505-8615